 Exams: There will be 3 exams, including the final.
-All exams necessarily will be cumulative, because material from the beginning of the course forms the foundation for what comes next.
+All exams will be cumulative, because material from the beginning of the course forms the foundation for what comes next.
 That said, the primary focus of each exam will be on the most recently covered material.

 Homework: There will be weekly homework assigned throughout the semester.
-If you submit the homework by the due date, and if you can show that you've made a serious attempt to solve every problem, then you'll receive full points for that homework.
-Otherwise, you'll receive zero points.
-Homework submitted after the due date will receive zero points, and there will be no make-up homework.
+The homework is graded based on completion, not correctness.
+If you submit the homework by the due date, and if you show that you've made a serious attempt to solve every problem, then you'll receive full points for that homework.
+However, if you don't try every problem or you miss the due date, then you'll receive zero points.
+There is no make-up homework.
 At the end of the semester, your lowest homework score will be dropped.

-Participation: During class, we will work example problems together using Zoom polls and group discussions.
+Participation: During class, we will work example problems together.
 Outside of class, you will be expected to contribute to the "Discussions" page of the Chem 365 Canvas site, by asking questions about course material and homework, and by providing helpful suggestions to questions posted by others.
 During group work, it is essential that we use good netiquette and treat each other with respect.
 Students who will fail to do so may be subject to disciplinary actions by the University.
-Please understand that I take this very seriously.